Sign in

 6. Don’t forget to save the changes.

-When such a template is inserted into an email message, a dialog containing a dropdown list will show up.
-You’ll just need to decide what text you want to add to the subject of the email message you’re going to send.
+When you insert such a message template into an Outlook email, a dialog with a dropdown list will show up.
+You’ll just need to choose the text you want to add to the subject.

 Then select the necessary list item and click OK.